 If you want to apply for an armed license, you must pass a psychological exam and show proof of certification that you have been trained in the use of firearms.

-Private Investigation Salaries in Tulsa
+Private Investigation Salaries in OKC and Tulsa

-*May 2020 US Bureau of Labor Statistics Salary and Job Market Figures for Private Detectives and Investigators reflect state data, not school-specific information.
+May 2023 US Bureau of Labor Statistics Salary and Job Market Figures for Private Detectives and Investigators reflect state data, not school-specific information.
 Conditions in your area may vary.
-Data accessed September 2021.
+Data accessed November 2024.